- Travel Info

 Day 3.
 Walk the balcony trail

-Village which is more than a kilometre below us.
+The village which is more than a kilometer below us.
 We should be able to spot the route of today’s classic walk along the

 edge of the canyon.
 Setting off from Al Kateen Village, we follow the ‘balcony trail’ along the mountain’s edge to an